 Michael is the Head Instructor of Unique University.
 He currently owns and operates Michael Downey Photography, Inc. out of Somerville, New Jersey.
 He has photographed hundreds of moderate to high-end weddings throughout the northeast.
 He also teaches regularly during photowalks and workshops.
 His images can be seen at New Century Artist Art Gallery in the Chelsea section of Manhattan.

-- Understanding Your Camera III: White Balance and Composition
+- Understanding Your Camera III: Composition and Shooting

 - Understanding Your Camera II: Exposure and Metering

 - Understanding Your Camera I: The Basics